LekoArts/gatsby-themes/themes/gatsby-theme-jodie-core/README.md

 ### Shadowing

-Please read the guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.org/docs/themes/shadowing/) to understand how to customize the this theme!
+Please read the guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.com/docs/themes/shadowing/) to understand how to customize this theme!
 You can also have a look at [`@lekoarts/gatsby-theme-jodie`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-jodie) to see it in action.
 Generally speaking you will want to place your files into `src/@lekoarts/gatsby-theme-jodie-core/` to shadow/override files.

 ## 🌟 Supporting me